Athletes and fitness enthusiasts are always looking for ways to improve their performance and achieve their goals.

 Carbs help maximize your body's ability to use glycogen to fuel short- and high-intensity exercises, while fat helps fuel your body for longer exercise sessions.

-Pre-workout meals can be consumed 2–3 hours and up to 30 minutes before workouts.
+Pre-workout meals can be eaten three hours to 30 minutes before a workout.
 However, choose foods that are easy to digest, especially if your workout starts in one hour or less.
-This will help you avoid any stomach discomfort.
+This will help you avoid stomach discomfort.

 Additionally, many different supplements can aid performance and promote recovery.